openwallet-foundation/digital-wallet-and-agent-overviews-sig/README.md

 ### Why should I add my digital wallet or agent?

 We strive to create a comprehensive and unbiased platform where every provider can showcase their solution at no cost.
-Recognising the challenge in quantifying subjective aspects, such as user-friendliness, our focus is on objective parameters.
+Recognizing the challenge in quantifying subjective aspects, such as user-friendliness, our focus is on objective parameters.
 These include resource links and compliance with specific standards, ensuring clear, fact-based comparisons.
 By allowing and encouraging community contributions through pull requests, we maintain an up-to-date and inclusive matrix.
 Your active participation by submitting updates or new entries is invaluable, as it not only ensures the overview is correct and complete, but also supports a more informed and diverse user base.

 ### How can I add my digital wallet or agent?

 Contributing to the overview can be done through filling in the form provided when clicking "Add Wallet/agent" in the upper right corner of the overview.
 The created JSON file can be submitted via a GITHUB pull request.

 ## Target Audience

-This overview should be usable by persons and organisations.
+This overview should be usable by persons and organizations.
 Anyone willing to use digital wallets or agents for digital credential purposes should be able to objectively compare the characteristics of wallets/agents and create a short-list of candidates for their use case.
 It can also serve as resource for market awareness and visibility of wallets/agents for wallet/agent vendors.

 ## Scoping